avisemler/avisemler.github.io/index.md

 ## About me

 Hi!
-I'm currently a maths and computer science student.
-My interests include maths, statistics, deep learning (safety), programming, and linguistics.
+I'm currently a maths and computer science student, with interests including maths, statistics, deep learning (safety), programming, and linguistics.

 # Writing